aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

    :Type: text
    :Examples: ``--sim-meta "TODO CHECK VALUE"``

-Prints the output with meta-data readable by :ref:`pyber_overview`.
+Print the output with meta-data readable by :ref:`pyber_overview`.
 The given text is considered as the simulation title.
 The just run *command* and the *title* meta-data are automatically printed.